Recommended lawyer for 'Personal injury: defendant (London)'The Legal 500 UK 2023

 - “She's thorough and dealt with a tricky fatality claim.
 She's a capable lawyer and helpful to deal with.”
 Acritas Stars, 2017.

-Rachel qualified in England and Wales in 1998 and advises on all aspects of employers’, motor, product and public liability claims.
-She is a partner based in our London office.
+A partner based in our London office, Rachel qualified in England and Wales in 1998 and advises on all aspects of employers’, motor, product and public liability claims, with particular technical expertise in the handling of high value technical and catastrophic injury cases, and a specialism in traumatic brain injury.

 Rachel has significant experience in managing claims arising from accidents abroad, international litigation and jurisdiction disputes, utilising Kennedys’ extensive overseas offices.
-She co-authored the jurisdiction and applicable law chapter in the latest edition of Kennedys’ Claims Handling Law and Practice Guide, which was published in February 2021.
-Rachel was a speaker at the Quaynote Duty of Care Conference in February 2016 on handling accidents overseas.
+She co-authors the jurisdiction and applicable law chapter in the Kennedys’ Claims Handling Law and Practice Guide, the latest edition was published in February 2021, and has written extensive articles and presented client webinars on handling claims with an overseas element.
+She represented the successful defendant in the leading case on extending time for service out of the jurisdiction Al-Zahra (PVT) Hospital & Ors v DDM (2019).

-Rachel has extensive trial experience.
-Notable cases include Humphrey v Aegis Defence Services Ltd and Aegis Defence Services (BVI) Ltd and Court of Appeal, where she successfully defended a claim relating to training exercise in Iraq and where s.1 Compensation Act was applied.
-In Joseph Davidson v Aegis Defences Services she successfully defended an injury claim on grounds that the claim was not validly served.
-A second claim was then defeated on limitation grounds, and the decision upheld at Court of Appeal.
+Rachel has extensive trial experience both in relation to catastrophic injury claims and associated coverage issues.
+Notable cases include Humphrey v Aegis Defence Services Ltd and Aegis Defence Services (BVI) Ltd and Court of Appeal, where she successfully defended a claim relating to training exercise in Iraq and the first reported case where s.1 Compensation Act was applied.
+In Komives & Anor v Hick Lane Bedding Ltd & Anor (2021) where the Court of Appeal upheld that an insurer was entitled to avoid an employer’s liability policy when the employer had been involved in “modern slavery”.

 - Qualified in England and Wales in 1998